 - Donate to our “I Love Coffee Farmers” crowdfunding campaign (each donation comes with a special thank you gift!).

 - Tip your coffee farmer whenever you make a purchase at Coffee Exchange

 - online by clicking on the TIP YOUR COFFEE FARMER button at checkout or

 - At the to-go window on the Wickenden St. deck add a donation amount to your order

 - Come to the Coffee Exchange for your 1st Cup of coffee on New Year's Day 2021.
 All sales on the day will be donated to The Coffee Trust, as is tradition.

-“New Year’s Day” at Coffee Exchange is more than the first day of a New Year.
-It’s a tradition, a celebration of a long line of “firsts.”
+New Year’s Day at Coffee Exchange is more than the first day of the New Year.
+It’s a 33-year tradition, a celebration of a long line of “firsts.”

 The first New Year’s Day at Coffee Exchange was literally the day we opened for business, January 1, 1984.
-January 1, 1989, was the first New Year’s Day Fundraiser after Bill Fishbein founded Coffee Kids, the first non-profit organization in the world dedicated solely to improving the lives of coffee farmers, and in so doing, helping to define corporate social responsibility and activism for the coffee industry.
+January 1, 1989, was the first New Year’s Day fundraiser after Bill Fishbein founded Coffee Kids, the first non-profit organization in the world dedicated solely to improving the lives of coffee farmers, and in so doing, helping to define corporate social responsibility and activism for the coffee industry.